-Inbound transfer requirements and best practices
+Inbound transfer requirements and best practices for Shopify Fulfillment Network

 When sending an inbound transfer to the Shopify Fulfillment Network (SFN), make sure you understand the requirements for your shipment.
 If a shipment arrives at the Shopify Fulfillment Network that doesn't comply with the requirements, then the shipment could be refused.
 Review the best practices to prevent any additional delays.

 The following requirements must be met for a shipment to be accepted at a Shopify Fulfillment Network warehouse:

 - The shipping carrier must have an appointment with the warehouse.

 - The shipment must have a tracking number, tracking reference, PRO number, or a bill of lading.

 - The shipment must have one of the following:

 - Each item in the shipment must have a barcode attached.